Paul Kariya: International career

 Leading up to the next Winter Olympics, Kariya was chosen as one of eight initial players to Canada's roster on March 23, 2001.
 Playing on the top line with Mario Lemieux, Kariya scored three goals and one assist over six games, tying for fourth in Canadian point-scoring.
 He registered his first goal of the tournament in Canada's second game, a 3–2 win against Germany.
 His second came against Belarus in the semi-final, qualifying Canada for the gold medal game.
 Playing the United States in the final, Kariya scored Canada's first goal of the game, tying the score at 1–1 in the first period.
 Canada went on to win 5–2, capturing their first Olympic gold medal since 1952.
 Canada's roster was later inducted into the Canadian Olympic Hall of Fame under the team category on March 26, 2009, during a ceremony in Vancouver.

-Despite Kariya's success with Canada at the 2002 Olympics, he had come off the worst statistical season of his career prior to the national team's summer development camp in preparation for the 2006 Winter Olympics.
+Despite Kariya's success with Canada at the 2002 Olympics, he had come off the worst statistical season of his career before the national team's summer development camp in preparation for the 2006 Winter Olympics.
 His omission was singled out by the media; general manager Wayne Gretzky, who selected the camp's participants, explained publicly, "Paul is a great player, but at some point you have to have a cutoff," while also asserting he had spoken to Kariya personally regarding the situation.
 After a strong start to the 2005–06 NHL season, Kariya was one of 49 forwards chosen in October 2005 to Canada's preliminary list of players to be selected from for the final roster.
 When the team was announced in December 2005, however, he was not chosen.

 During his career, Kariya became involved with Hockey Canada off the ice, as well.
 In the late 1990s, he joined the organization as a national spokesperson with women's team forward Jayna Hefford for the Initiation Program, promoting a safe and positive experience for children first becoming involved with hockey.